-Prior to October 3, 2022 and for the periods covered by this Annual Report, Genesis, an affiliate of the Fund and the Manager, was the only Authorized Participant and was party to a participant agreement with the Manager and the Fund.
-Effective October 3, 2022, the only Authorized Participant is Grayscale Securities, an affiliate of the Fund and the Manager.
+Prior to October 3, 2022, Genesis, an affiliate of the Fund and the Manager, was the only Authorized Participant and was party to a participant agreement with the Manager and the Fund.
+Since October 3, 2022, the only Authorized Participant is Grayscale Securities, an affiliate of the Fund and the Manager.
 As a result of this affiliation, the Manager has an incentive to resolve questions between Grayscale Securities, on the one hand, and the Fund and shareholders, on the other hand, in favor of Grayscale Securities (including, but not limited to, questions as to the calculation of the Basket Amount).
 Lastly, several employees of the Manager and Digital Currency Group, Inc. are FINRA-registered representatives who maintain their licenses through Grayscale Securities.